 Our web fonts include three key typefaces: United Sans Regular, United Serif Regular (both are used for headlines), and Source Sans Variable (for body text).

-University Communications has a license for all .uoregon.edu domains and the font is included in the official UO Drupal Cosmic theme.
+University Communications has a license for all .uoregon.edu domains it supports and the font is included in the official UO Drupal Cosmic theme.
 If you are unable to use this theme or license, we suggest using Source Sans as a replacement font.

 It is a web design best practice to limit your website’s typography to 2–3 fonts at most.
 Here are a few reasons why: